 Should You Make Your Credit Card Payment Early?

-Sending your credit payment on time each month is a minimum requirement.
-If you’re just one day late (sometimes even a few hours or even minutes late), you’ll have to deal with the many consequences of a late payment.
+Sending your credit card payment on time each month is a minimum requirement to keep your account in good standing.
+If you’re just one day late (sometimes even just a few minutes late), you’ll have to deal with the many consequences of a late credit card payment.
 Paying your credit card bill early may seem like the perfect way to get in good with your credit card issuers, ensure your payment is on time, and build a better credit score.
 While paying early can be helpful, it’s not completely necessary in terms of timely payments and staying in good standing with your creditors.

 Mailing your credit card bill early – a few days before your due date – is the best way to ensure your payment arrives on time.
 If you wait to send off your payment just a day or two before the due date, you risk having your payment arrive late, particularly if you mail your payment.
 Paying early is also a good practice if you tend to miss payments because you forget that they’re coming due.

 There is such a thing as paying your bill too early and it could result in your next payment being late.
 This can happen if you send your credit card payment before your statement closing date.
 That payment is applied to the current month and you’ll still have a payment due the next month.
 Say, for example, your statement closing date is on January 15th and you make an early payment on January 13th or 14th.
 That payment will be applied to the January billing period and the February payment on your January 15th billing statement is still due.

 Keeping up with billing cycles and closing dates can be difficult.
 Your online billing statement is the best place to check for your current minimum payment due and the due date.
 If you check your statement and see that there's a minimum payment due, make sure you pay it before the date listed to avoid late charges.